-“During the fourth quarter of 2012, up rounds exceeded down rounds 71% to 8%, with 21% flat.
-This was an increase over the third quarter of 2012, when up rounds exceeded down rounds 61% to 17%, with 22% flat.
-This was the fourteenth consecutive quarter in which up rounds exceeded down rounds,” said Barry Kramer, a partner in Fenwick's corporate group and co-author of the survey.
+“During the fourth quarter of 2013, up rounds exceeded down rounds 71% to 16%, with 13% flat.
+This was slightly less strong than the third quarter of 2013, when up rounds exceeded down rounds 73% to 8%, with 19% flat, but still a very healthy quarter,” said survey co-author Barry Kramer, a partner in Fenwick's corporate group.

 An up round is one in which the price per share at which a company sells its stock has increased since its prior financing round.
 Conversely, a down round is one in which the price per share has declined since a company’s prior financing round.

-The Fenwick & West Venture Capital Barometer™ – which measures the change in share price of Silicon Valley companies funded during the quarter compared with the share price of their previous financing round – showed an 85% average price increase for the quarter, a slight increase from the 78% reported in the third quarter of 2012.
-The median price increase of these financings was 41%, also an increase from the 23% recorded in the third quarter.
+The Fenwick & West Venture Capital Barometer™ – which measures the percentage change in share price of companies funded during the quarter compared with the share price of their previous financing round – showed a 57% average price increase for the quarter, a mild decrease from the 65% reported in the third quarter of 2013.
+The median price increase of those financings was 27%, a decrease from the very strong 43% recorded in the third quarter, but healthy nonetheless.

 Complete results of the survey with related discussion are posted on Fenwick & West’s website at www.fenwick.com/vcsurvey.